top of page

 2. Get the Cadence Right

-Fortnightly or monthly, with one hour allocated is usual practice but there are many instances when more frequent meetings are beneficial, new starters, change, returning to work.
-It’s crucial to connect with everyone on your team and consider what they each need, it won’t be ‘one size fits all’.
-At an absolute minimum, a bare bones of quarterly for 45 minutes.
+Fortnightly or monthly meetings, with one hour allocated, is usual practice.
+However, there are many instances when more frequent meetings are beneficial, such as with new starters, during times of change, or when someone is returning to work.
+It’s crucial to connect with everyone on your team and consider what they each need; it won’t be ‘one size fits all’.
+At an absolute minimum, aim for quarterly meetings lasting 45 minutes.

-If you only see someone when something has gone wrong, or during annual appraisal, you are missing the opportunity to build momentum and trust over time.
-Can you really then call yourself a ‘connected leader’?
+If you only see someone when something has gone wrong or during an annual appraisal, you are missing the opportunity to build momentum and trust over time.
+Can you really call yourself a ‘connected leader’?

 The message you send when you consistently protect this time is powerful: “You matter.
 This relationship matters.”